arpoma16/multiuav_gui_doc/README.md

 # MUAV GUI Documentation

-> An GCS software that allow command and monitoring multiple UAVs for a heterogeneous fleet of unmannned Aerial Vehicles (UAVs).
+> A GCS software that allow command and monitoring multiple UAVs for a heterogeneous fleet of unmannned Aerial Vehicles (UAVs).

 This project is part of [Multi UAV System Project](https://github.com/alvcaballero/multiUAV_system)